In the second grade, I was elected “Valentine Queen” of my class.

 I wore a glittery paper crown all day long and dreamed of future ascensions.
 Miss Pine Bluff.
 Miss Arkansas.
 Miss America.
 I remember the surprising happiness that seeped inside of me, wondering finally (after all of seven long years…) if I was really liked, a la Sally Fields, “You like me, you really like me.”

-After high school, and leaving whatever shelter or structured living with my parents had offered, I derailed.
-The only crowns I wore for well over a decade were “Miss-Take” and “Miss-Judgment,” being attracted to darker, more complex relationships than I had the maturity to handle, while using my sexuality to desperately try to connect.
+After high school, leaving whatever shelter or structured living with my parents had offered, I derailed.
+The only crowns I wore for well over a decade were “Miss-Take” and “Miss-Judgment.”
+I was attracted to darker, more complex relationships than I had the maturity to handle and I used my sexuality in a desperate attempt to connect with men who weren’t emotionally available.

-Some tried to love me well.
-But I wasn’t having it.
-I couldn’t absorb it.
+There were some that tried to love me well.
+But I wasn’t having it; I couldn’t absorb it.
+I walked away from them.

-Whether it was synergy, karma, or a “God thing,” I began volunteering at a battered women’s shelter.
-It was life-changing.
-I saw much more clearly the damage that can be done to someone’s sense of worth by being belittled, demeaned and manipulated.
-I watched as some went back for very complicated reasons, and others didn’t.
+I saw right in front of me the damage that can be done to someone’s sense of worth by being belittled, demeaned and manipulated.
+I watched as some went back to their abusers for very complicated reasons, and some others didn’t.
 I had to painfully admit that my own life mimicked theirs.
 It was unnerving.
 Scary.
 But I slowly faced my own shame, and decided I had to save myself.

-It was then that I began to like the life I was creating.
-As a result, I began to like myself in the process.
-A couple of years later, I was lucky enough to meet a man whose heart was kind — who wanted me to succeed in this journey of liking me.
+A life I liked emerged.
+I was beginning to find my purpose.
+A couple of years later, I was lucky enough to meet a man whose heart was kind, who liked the very essence of me, and who wanted me to succeed in this journey of liking me.

 That was nearly thirty years ago.
 He’s still around, thank goodness.